-Mode Description A CONTRACTOR S Single frame One photograph is taken each time the shutter- release button is pressed.
+Mode le Description Current Curren S Single frame One photograph is taken each time the shutter- release button is pressed.
 CL Continuous low speed The camera takes photographs at a slow rate while the shutter-release button is pressed. Сн Continuous high speed The camera takes photographs at a fast rate while the shutter-release button is pressed.
-Q Quiet shutter-release As for single-frame, except that camera noise is reduced.
-Qc Qc (quiet continuous) shutter-release The camera takes photographs while the shutter- release button is pressed; camera noise is reduced. હ Self-timer Take pictures with the self-timer.
+Q Quiet shutter-release As for single-frame, except that camera noise is reduced. છે Self-timer Take pictures with the self-timer.
 Remote control Take pictures with an optional ML-L3 remote control.
-A CONTRACT OF STATE Mup Mirror up Raise the mirror before taking photographs.
+Mup Mirror up Raise the mirror before taking photographs.